-- 1. Press the control+U keys. - 2.
+- 1. Press the control+U, R D return or R D 1 return keys. - 2.
 Click on the [RealDrums] toolbar button and select RealDrums Picker Dialog. - 3.
 Right-click (or double-click) on the Drums track button at the top of the main screen and choose RealDrums in the menu. - 4.
 Right-click (or double-click) on the Drums track in the Mixer and choose RealDrums in the menu. - 5.
 RealDrums can be added to any track, not just the Drums track, so you can have more than one drums track.
-To do this, right-click on the track button and select Choose RealDrums.
+To do this, right-click on the track button and select Choose RealDrums. - 6.
+Click on the RealDrums radio button in the Track Settings and Actions dialog.